 The advantage of water-filled dog cooling pads is that they are often the safest and most affordable type.

-These are also very simple to use, just fill them up with cold water and just like that your little pooch has a comfortable water pad that does well to lower his body temperature.
+These can be a great choice and are also very simple to use, just fill them up with cold water and just like that your little pooch has a comfortable water pad that does well to lower his body temperature.

 The only downside with this type of dog cooling pad is that they are susceptible to punctures, leaks or spills, especially if your furry friend is an avid chewer.